-By the 1940s quality completely moved away from government regulation or grower’s cooperation and became connected with the fellahin’s lack of understanding and expertise, reinforcing their “constructed backwardness.”
-Among British officials, unskilled backward growers producing low quality became the main explanation for the deteriorating state of the Palestinian tobacco market, as well as for the government’s inability to bring change.
-These forced separations between tobacco quality, cooperation and regulation were also a form of divide and conquer.
-In framing the market in terms of the “quality problem” tobacco became not only an object of government control but also a means to control others.
+By the 1940s, quality had completely shifted away from government regulation or grower’s cooperation and became connected with the fellahin’s lack of understanding and expertise, reinforcing their “constructed backwardness.”
+Among British officials, unskilled backward growers producing low-quality tobacco became the main explanation for the deteriorating state of the Palestinian tobacco market, as well as for the government’s inability to bring change.
+These forced divisions between the quality, cooperation, and regulation of tobacco also represented a form of divide and conquer.
+By framing the market in terms of the “quality problem,” tobacco became not only an object of government control but also a means to control others.

 ***

-This article does not aim to encompass the history of tobacco production in Palestine or to draw lines between the case of tobacco and other social, economic and political arenas central in its history.
-Future studies based on more diverse archival or oral materials could examine issues only touched upon in the present study.
-These include the Jewish tobacco cultivation and manufacture and their role in the Zionist project; the British government’s relations with the Ottoman tobacco monopoly and their negotiations to settle their debts (which continued for most of the Mandate period); the government’s various legislative amendments and its taxation policy; and of course the question of fracture and continuity between the Mandate and Israeli tobacco markets.
+This article does not aim to encompass the history of tobacco production in Palestine or to draw lines between the case of tobacco and other social, economic, and political sectors that are central to its history.
+Future studies based on more diverse archival and oral materials could examine issues only touched upon in the present study.
+These include Jewish tobacco cultivation and manufacture and their role in the Zionist project; the British government’s relations with the Ottoman tobacco monopoly and their negotiations to settle their debts (which continued for most of the Mandate period); the government’s various legislative amendments and its taxation policy; and of course the question of fracture and continuity between the Mandate and Israeli tobacco markets.

-NotesBibliography
+Bibliography

 Abcarius, Michel Fred.
 Palestine through the Fog of Propaganda.
 London: Hutchinson & Co., 1946.